ever-co/handbook/benefits-and-perks.md

 ### Employee Liquidity Pool

 If Ever company (Ever Co.
-LTD) is ever sold or part of an IPO, tenured employees will be eligible to receive a portion of 5% of the value of the company.
+LTD or Ever Technologies LTD or our other legal entity) is sold or part of an IPO, tenured employees will be eligible to receive a portion of 5% of the value of the company.
 That 5% would be divided into units, based on the number of employees we have at the time.
 People who were on contract for less than 1 year would receive 0 units, someone employed 1 year would receive 1 unit, and so on, until you're fully vested at 5 years for 5 units.

 ## Bulgaria R&D